kubeshop/botkube/docs/proposal/2022-09-28-event-manager-extensibility.md

   - Implement Helm plugin for Botkube
   - Design a configuration structure for helm executor plugin
   - Document it in [botkube-plugins](https://keptn.sh/docs/integrations/#contributing) repository.

+## Alternatives
+### Golang and Extensibility
+Golang has [plugin](https://pkg.go.dev/plugin) package which you can use to add an extension system to your existing Go project.
+This package has some limitations as follows;
+- Once a problem occurs in plugin, it also crashes the host process (your main program, which is Botkube in our case).
+- You can load the plugin during the initialization, then reload is not supported.
+- You need to maintain conflict of shared libraries.
 <!--
 What other approaches did you consider, and why did you rule them out?
 These do not need to be as detailed as the proposal, but should include enough